CelliesProjects/OpenStreetMap-esp32/README.md

 ```

 - Overflowing `longitude` are wrapped and normalized to +-180°.
-- Overflowing `latitude` are clamped to +-90°.
+- Overflowing `latitude` are clamped to +-85°.
 - Valid range for the `zoom` level is from `getMinZoom()` to `getMaxZoom()`.
 - `timeoutMS` can be used to throttle the amount of downloaded tiles per call.
 Setting it to anything other than `0` sets a timeout.
 Sane values start around ~100ms.
-**Note:** No more tiles will be downloaded after the timeout expires, but tiles that are downloading will be finished.
+**Note:** No more tile downloads will be started after the timeout expires, but tiles that are downloading will be finished.
 **Note:** You might end up with missing map tiles.
 Or no map at all if you set the timeout too short.

 ### Free the psram memory used by the tile cache